NanoComp/meep/doc/docs/FAQ.md

 To output the data to an HDF5 file, you can use the [`in_volume`](Python_User_Interface.md#modifying-hdf5-output) or `in_point` routines as part of your [run function](../Python_User_Interface/#run-functions).
 For example, to restrict the output to a line, you could use: `meep.in_volume(meep.Volume(center=meep.Vector3(0,0,0), size=meep.Vector3(10,0,0)), meep.output_dpwr)` which outputs ε|E|<sup>2</sup> along a line of length 10 in the x direction centered at (0,0,0).
 You can even wrap this statement in `to_appended("line.h5", ...)` to output the intensity along the line as a function of time to a 2d HDF5 dataset.
 This would enable you to plot intensity vs. time and space as a 2d color image.

+### What happens if I specify an output volume that lies beyond or is larger than a cell with periodic boundaries?

+Any [output](Python_User_Interface.md#output-functions) or [computation](Python_User_Interface.md#field-computations) function that requires a `Volume`, such as `in_volume`, or the [field integration routines](Field_Functions.md), etcetera, doesn't restrict the output volume to lie within, or even to intersect, the cell.
+As long as `ensure_periodicity=True` (the default), Meep will extend the data according to the periodic boundary conditions as needed.

 ### Can Meep model electrostatic effects?

 In principle, this corresponds to the limit as the frequency goes to zero or the wavelength goes to infinity.
 However, a time-domain simulation is rather inefficient for [electrostatic](https://en.wikipedia.org/wiki/Electrostatics) or magnetostatic calculation; this includes [lumped circuit models](https://en.wikipedia.org/wiki/Lumped_element_model) involving resistance, voltage, capacitance, etc. In this regime, you are usually much better off directly solving e.g. [Poisson's equation](https://en.wikipedia.org/wiki/Poisson%27s_equation#Electrostatics) to obtain the fields from a given charge distribution.
 There are many available Poisson solvers based on [finite](https://en.wikipedia.org/wiki/Finite_element_method) or [boundary](https://en.wikipedia.org/wiki/Boundary_element_method) element methods.
 In Meep, probably the best you can do is to use a source with a very low frequency and a gradual turn-on specified by the `width` parameter of [`ContinuousSrc`](Python_User_Interface.md#continuoussource).